Associate Data Scientist

 Use ON keyword to specify the join condition

-Q24.
-What is Random Forest algorithm?
+Q. What is the Random Forest algorithm?

 Random Forest is an ensemble learning algorithm that builds multiple decision trees and combines their outputs.